 If an individual is found disabled, or not disabled, at any step, a determination or decision is made with no need evaluate subsequent steps.
 20 CFR 416.920(a)(4).
 If a determination cannot be made that an individual is disabled, or not disabled, at a particular step, the next step is required.
 20 CFR 416.920(a)(4).
 If an impairment does not meet or equal a listed impairment, an individual's residual functional capacity is assessed before moving from step three to step four.
 20 CFR 416.920(a)(4); 20 CFR 416.945.
 Residual functional capacity is the most an individual can do despite the limitations based on all relevant evidence.
 20 CFR 416.945(a)(1).
 An individual's residual functional capacity assessment is evaluated at both steps four and five.
 20 CFR 416.920(a)(4).
 In determining disability, an individual's functional capacity to perform basic work activities is evaluated and if found that the individual has the ability to perform basic work activities without significant limitation, disability will not be found.
 20 CFR 416.994(b)(1)(iv).
 In general, the individual has the responsibility to prove 20 CFR 416.912(a).
 An impairment or combination of impairments is not severe if it does not significantly limit an individual's physical or mental ability to do basic work activities.
 20 CFR 416.921(a).
 The individual has the responsibility to provide evidence of prior work experience; efforts to work; and any other factor showing how the impairment affects the ability to work.
 20 CFR 416.912(c)(3)(5)(6).

 As outlined above, the first step looks at the individual's current work activity.
-In the record presented, the Claimant is involved in substantial gainful activity.
-Claimant has been working as a stocker at Meijer 40 hours per week since December 3, 2013.
-Therefore, Claimant is ineligible for disability benefits under Step 1.
+In the record presented, the Claimant is not involved in substantial gainful activity.
+Therefore, Claimant is not ineligible for disability benefits under Step 1.